Instructor: Virgil Pavlu (Office: E-mail: firstname.lastname@example.org)

 Personal/private matters, such as availability, delays, grades, term projects or other advanced material, etc, should be discussed by email.

-per module, every two weeks), including programming ; please
+(one per module, every week), including programming ;

-see the syllabus for an exact schedule.
-Some of the problems
+please see the syllabus for an exact schedule.
+Some of the

-can be difficult, and it will often be helpful to discuss
+problems can be difficult, and it will often be helpful to

-them with others.
+discuss them with others.
 Feel free to form study groups.
-However,

-the idea is for everyone to understand the problems and
+However, the idea is for everyone to understand the problems

 particular, each student must